amwilkins/nyt-obituaries-shiny/README.md

 # nyt-obituaries-shiny
-shiny app exploring nyt obituaries
+A R Shiny app exploring nyt obituaries.

-but really just a stand in for learning github actions
+(but really just a stand in for learning github actions)

-docker build -t obit .

-docker run --rm -p 3838:3838 --name obit obit
+When new code is pushed to main, a new container image is created and sent to a server which takes down the old container and re-creates one from the new image.